metomi/rose/sphinx/glossary.rst

    directive
-      Directives are used by :term:`batch systems <batch system>` to determine what a :term:`jobs <job>` requirements are, e.g. how much memory it requires.
+      Directives are used by :term:`batch systems <batch system>` to determine what a :term:`job's <job>` requirements are, e.g. how much memory a given job requires.

       Directives are set in the ``suite.rc`` file in the ``[runtime]`` section (``[runtime][<task-name>][directives]``).